 Piezometers will be used to monitor the porewater pressures in the foundation SOLW and to confirm the dissipation of excess porewater pressures that are developed as a result of the SCA construction.
+The on-site weather station will continue to operate as long as porewater pressure monitoring is ongoing, to allow correlation of measured porewater pressures and other data with on-site rainfall.
 Potential change of porewater pressures in the existing Wastebed 13 perimeter dike will also be monitored by piezometers.
-Similar to the settlement cells, the piezometers will be monitored automatically using remote techniques during SCA construction and operation.
+Similar to the settlement cells, the new piezometers installed during SCA construction will be monitored automatically using remote techniques during SCA construction and operation.
+The PDI piezometers will be monitored as specified in Tables 1 and 2.